Breeding-Insight/bi-api/README.md

 If you are having errors to the effect of `invalid source release 12 with --enable-preview` and are using IntelliJ, change the jdk to 13 in the following places and it may help:

 1. File -> Project Structure -> Project Settings
-2. File -> Project Structure -> Module Settings -> Tab: Sources: Language Level
+2. File -> Project Structure -> Modules -> Tab: Sources: Language Level
-3. File -> Project Structure -> Module Settings -> Tab: Dependencies: Module SDK
+3. File -> Project Structure -> Modules -> Tab: Dependencies: Module SDK
-4. File -> Settings -> Compiler -> Java Compiler -> Target bytecode version
+4. Main -> Preferences -> Compiler -> Java Compiler -> Target bytecode version
+5. Run/Debug Configurations (Your run profiles) -> JRE select box